 Rising 941 feet, the Parkman Mountain Trail offers striking views of Somes Sound and the islands in the Gulf of Maine south of MDI.
 The last 150 feet of elevation make for a tough climb, but well worth the effort.

 One of Acadia’s ladder hikes, the strenuous trek up the Jordan Cliffs Trail reaches the Penobscot’s summit at 1,194 feet.
 Enjoy beautiful views of Jordan Pond and the Bubble Mountains on the way up, and the rest of Mount Desert Island when you get to the top.

-Arguably, the best hike in Acadia National Park, but not for the faint of heart.
-A strenuous and challenging trail to the summit of Champlain Mt, climbing the Precipice requires the use of iron rungs drilled into the cliff's face.
-The trail is usually closed from April to mid-August for the protection of nesting peregrine falcons.
+Maybe the best hike in Acadia, but not for the faint of heart.
+A strenuous and challenging trail to the summit of Champlain Mt, climbing the Precipice requires the use of iron rungs drilled into the cliff’s face.
+The trail is typically closed from April to mid-August for protection of nesting peregrine falcons.

 The Maple Spring Trail follows a creak bed of boulders beneath the Hemlock Bridge to Gilmore Peak, then on to the 1,373 foot summit of Sargent Mountain.
 Returning via the Hadlock Brook Trail takes you under the Waterfall Bridge, spectacular after a good rain.